emafriki/BuscaLIMA/README.md

 # BuscaLIMA (minesweeper game)
 In this repository we will recreate the minesweeper game using the Python programming language.

+Minesweeper is a game whose objective is to clear all the squares in a minefield without detonating any.

 To develop this game, we have used different Python packages.Here are the most important ones:

 |Package |Description            |Usage                  |